Kandi Burruss Employee Lawsuit: ‘RHOA’ Star Confronted Phaedra About Suit

 A post shared by Kandi Burruss (@kandi) on

 It’s interesting that Kandi has confronted Phaedra Parks about the lawsuit and her denying that she had anything to do with it.
 While Parks didn’t file the lawsuit on behalf of Winston, she did advise him on what to do and she did link him up with another attorney to help his case.
 And this was the ultimate betrayal.
 If he wins the case against Kandi, she could face a huge financial loss.
 But Phaedra doesn’t seem to care.
-She opened up about her reasoning in her blog for the show, and Parks also claimed on the show that she had a legal obligation to help out.
+She opened up about her reasoning on her blog for the show, and Parks also claimed on the show that she had a legal obligation to help out.

-“After practicing law for eighteen years, no stories shock or amaze me,” Phaedra Parks revealed in her own blog for The Real Housewives of Atlanta, according to Bravo, adding, “When anyone seeks my advice in my professional capacity as an attorney, I always try to provide assistance.”
+“After practicing law for eighteen years, no stories shock or amaze me,” Phaedra Parks revealed on her own blog for The Real Housewives of Atlanta, according to Bravo.
+“When anyone seeks my advice in my professional capacity as an attorney, I always try to provide assistance.”

 What do you think of Kandi Burruss confronting Phaedra about the lawsuit?
 Do you think these two will ever be friends again?

-[Featured Image by Earl Gibson III/Getty Images for Think Common Inc.]
+[Featured Image by Earl Gibson III/Getty Images]